pattonsgirl/WSU-CSE-Resources/python-gettingstarted.md

     5. Once the installer is finished, you can select "Finish"

 ### Python
-This version is only Python.
-You will need to individually install additional packages.
+This version is the command line version of Python.
+You will need to individually install additional packages to get the same setup as above.
 * [Download Python](https://www.python.org/downloads/)

 ## Getting Started with Anaconda3